rangersprotocolcode/go-rangers/README.md

 Also you can use browser, Chrome for example, to check your node status by url: http://0.0.0.0:8088/

-### 2.2 for existing miners
+### 2.2 for existing nodes
-If you have your privatekey and miner address, you have to specify them in rp.ini.
+If you have your privatekey and address, you have to specify them in rp.ini.

 For example:
 ```